-- 1. An entity that prepares and presents financial statements under the accrual basis of accounting shall apply this Standard in disclosing information about related party relationships and certain transactions with related parties. - 2.
-This Standard applies to all public sector entities other than Government Business Enterprises (GBEs). - 3.
-The Preface to Malaysian Public Sector Accounting Standards issued by the Accountant General's Department explains that GBEs apply approved accounting standards issued by the Malaysian Accounting Standards Board (MASB).
-GBEs are defined in MPSAS 1, Presentation of Financial Statements.
+- 1. An entity that prepares and presents financial statements under the accrual basis of accounting shall apply this Standard in disclosing information about related party relationships and certain transactions with related parties.

+- 2. [Deleted]

+- 3. [Deleted]

 Definitions

 4. The following terms are used in this Standard with the meanings specified: